WISDEM/WISDEM/docs/examples/blade/tutorial.rst

 - The design variables as the thickness of the blade structural layers :code:`Spar_cap_ss` and :code:`Spar_cap_ps`
 - The thickness is parameterized in 8 locations along span and can vary between 70 and 130% of the initial value (using the :code:`max_decrease` and :code:`max_increase` options)
 - The merit figure is blade mass instead of AEP
-- A max allowable strain of :math:`3500 \mu\epsilon` and the blade tip deflection constrain the problem, but the latter ratio is relaxed from a safety factor of 1.4175 to 1.134
+- A max allowable strain of :math:`3500 \mu\epsilon` and the blade tip deflection constrain the problem, but the latter ratio is relaxed to 1.134

 To run this optimization problem, we can use the same geometry and modeling input files, and the optimization problem is captured in ``analysis_options_struct.yaml``.
 The design variables are,